-Clean the kraave
+Clean the ditches

 Habitat Function Type of work